daboynb/windows_scripts/README.md

 "kaspersky total security 21.3" -> 62 days

 # powershell_win_update.ps1
 Update the system using windows update from powershell.

+NOTE: the script will reboot automatically your machine if needed!